-Belgium is relative to its GDP, a big spender in space, with an estimated annual space budget of more than EUR 200 million.
-Most funding for space is allocated via the European Space Agency (ESA), although there are additional national space research activities and defence related space expenditure.
-Belgium also contributes to other international organisations including e.g. EUMETSAT, ESO and ECMWF.
-Finally, Belgium’s industry and academia are involved in European Union funded space programmes and activities, including FP-7 and Horizon 2020.
+Belgium is, relative to its GDP, a big spender in space with an estimated annual space budget of more than EUR 200 million.
+Most funding for space is allocated to the European Space Agency (ESA), although there are additional national space research activities and defence related space expenditure.
+Belgium is home to ESA’s European Space Security and Education Centre (ESEC) in Redu, where most of ESA Academy’s workshops take place.
+Belgium also contributes to other international organisations including EUMETSAT, ESO and ECMWF.
+Finally, Belgium’s industry and academia are involved in European Union funded space programmes and activities, such as FP-7 and Horizon 2020.

-Belgium’s space competence primarily resides with the Belgium Federal government, although also the regional entities of Belgium have increasing stakes in space.
-The Secretary of State in charge of space policy is Mw.
-Elke Sleurs, Secretary of State for Poverty Reduction, Equal Opportunities, the Handicapped and Science Policy.
+Belgium’s space competence primarily resides with the Belgian federal government, although the regional entities of Belgium have increasing stakes in space as well.
+In charge of space policy is M. David Clarinval.

 The Belgian High Representation for Space Policy (BHRS) defends the interests of Belgium within the international institutions which address space policy.
-The scientific aspects of the space policy are managed by the space division of Belspo, the Belgian Science Policy.
-The Belgian government announced its intention in October 2014 to create a Belgium Space Office.
+The scientific aspects of the space policy are managed by the space division of BELSPO, the Belgian Federal Science Policy Office.
+Be sure to check their website for National Trainee Opportunities at ESA!

 Young Space Activities Overview in Belgium

 Belgium’s NPOCs and the local team are active in the field contributing to various activities linked to space.
 They are collaborating with other like minded organisations to create awareness and passion for space activities within the Belgian borders.
 Here are some of our partners: